jonnonz1/nz-statute-book/acts/public/2008/real-estate-agents-act-2008.md

   (f) a child, grandchild, brother, sister, nephew, or niece of the licensee or of any person referred to in paragraphs (d) or (e):
   (g) any other child who is being, or is to be, cared for on a continuous basis by the licensee or any person referred to in paragraph (d) or (e):
   (h) a grandparent, parent, uncle, or aunt of the licensee or of any person referred to in paragraph (d) or (e):
-  (i) an entity that has an interest in the licensee or an entity (not being an entity listed on the New Zealand Stock Exchange) in which the licensee has an interest.
+  (i) an entity that has an interest in the licensee or an entity in which the licensee has an interest (except where either interest is in quoted financial products within the meaning given for those terms in section 6(1) of the Financial Markets Conduct Act 2013).

 ## Part 6 — Miscellaneous provisions